 However, settings should not be changed during playback or record if it can be avoided, as this can cause unwanted noises.
 Also, please note that even in 'Stop' mode, several programs keep the recording and playback devices open, which means that any new settings might not be applied immediately.

-The tab About includes information about the current driver and firmware version of the Fireface UFX II.
-About offers four more options:
+The tab About includes information about the current driver and firmware version of the Fireface.
+The USB driver shows four options there:

 Lock Registry